 parading uniformed services and all the youngsters who were in attendance as

-their participation made the event the reverent and honorable occasion that the
+their participation made the event the reverent and honourable occasion that the

 brave servicemen and women who gave their lives for this Country deserve.